Silicon carbide: Catalyst support

 The natural resistance to oxidation exhibited by silicon carbide, as well as the discovery of new ways to synthesize the cubic β-SiC form, with its larger surface area, has led to significant interest in its use as a heterogeneous catalyst support.
 This form has already been employed as a catalyst support for the oxidation of hydrocarbons, such as n-butane, to maleic anhydride.

 Carborundum printmaking

 Silicon carbide is used in carborundum printmaking – a collagraph printmaking technique.
 Carborundum grit is applied in a paste to the surface of an aluminium plate.
 When the paste is dry, ink is applied and trapped in its granular surface, then wiped from the bare areas of the plate.
 The ink plate is then printed onto paper in a rolling-bed press used for intaglio printmaking.
 The result is a print of painted marks embossed into the paper.

 Carborundum grit is also used in stone Lithography.
 Its uniform particle size allows it to be used to "Grain" a stone which removes the previous image.
-In a similar process to sanding, coarser grit Carborundum is applied to the stone and worked with a Levigator, then gradually finer and finer grit is applied until the stone is clean.
+In a similar process to sanding, coarser grit Carborundum is applied to the stone and worked with a Levigator, typically a round plate eccentric on a perpendicular shaft, then gradually finer and finer grit is applied until the stone is clean.
 This creates a grease sensitive surface.